MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-om-2019.md

 - Microsoft SQL Server Reporting Services: See [SQL Server Requirements](../scom/plan-sqlserver-design.md#sql-server-requirements).

     > [!NOTE]
-    > System Center 2016 – Operations Manager and higher supports SQL Server Reporting Services in native mode only; do not use SharePoint integrated mode.
+    > System Center 2016 – Operations Manager and later supports SQL Server Reporting Services in native mode only; do not use SharePoint integrated mode.

 - NET Framework 4 or .NET Framework 4.5 is required.